octo-technology/OpenTezos/docs/tezos-basics/smart-contracts.md

 ### Deployment of a Tezos smart contract
 The deployment of a Tezos smart contract is named "**origination**".

-When a smart contract is deployed, an **address** and a corresponding *persistent space* called **storage** are allocated to this smart contract.
-The smart contract's address is like its *identity* and *where* it lives on the ledger, while its storage is its *usable space* inside itself.
+When a smart contract is deployed, an **address** and a corresponding *persistent space* called "**storage**" are allocated to this smart contract.
+The smart contract address is like its *identity* and *where* it lives on the ledger.
+Its storage is its *usable space* inside itself.
 The smart contract is inside the blockchain.
 The storage is inside the smart contract.

 A smart contract deployment also defines its *entrypoints*.
 These are special functions used to dispatch invocations of the smart contract.
 Each entrypoint is in charge of triggering an instruction (see below "*Call of a Tezos smart contract*").

-Once deployed, the smart contract can be called by anyone or *anything* (e.g. other contracts) with a transaction sent to its address and entrypoints.
-This triggers the execution of the set of pre-defined instructions (promises).
+Once deployed, anyone or *anything* can call the smart contract (e.g. other contracts) with a transaction sent to its address and entrypoints.
+This call triggers the execution of the set of pre-defined instructions (promises).

 The origination of a Tezos smart contract must define its:
 * **Entrypoints** (functions where it receives calls)